Grax32/Grax32.github.io/articles/use-of-unassigned-local-variable-in-c.md

 Console.WriteLine(<u>myvar</u>);
 </pre>
 <br />
-This code works. &nbsp;Be aware that now you are responsible for assigning a value or you will get a null reference exception. &nbsp;To be on the safer side, I only initialize a variable to null when I have reviewed the following code and I am satisfied that I will not get a null reference exception.<br />
+This code works.
+Be aware that now you are responsible for assigning a value or you will get a null reference exception.
+To be on the safer side, I only initialize a variable to null when I have reviewed the following code and I am satisfied that I will not get a null reference exception.<br />